-Thin Client Definition
+Thin Client Meaning

-A thin client is a basic computing device that runs services and software from a centralized server.
+A thin client is a basic computing device that runs services and software from a centralised server.
 Most people are familiar with desktop computers, where software is installed on a local drive, and an operating system controls software and its interaction with local hardware.
 With a thin client, only a monitor, network card, mouse, and keyboard are available to the end-user, and other hardware and services run on the network.

 Benefits of a Thin Client

 Organisations that move to a thin client environment offer several benefits.
 Most benefits affect large enterprise organisations where supplying employees with desktop computers exhausts much of the IT budget.
 The costs of deploying new desktops and mobile devices for each new employee can be millions for a large organisation.
 Thin client computing reduces much of the overhead necessary for desktops, including costs in IT support, replacement parts, upgrades, and recycling.

 - Centralised IT: Because a thin client must pull its software and operating system from the network, IT controls allowable applications running on the system.
 Usually, a list of available software is offered to network users, and they can install it in their virtual environment when they need it.
 Any unapproved software must be approved by IT and made available on the centralised server.

 - Easy manageability: When a thin client fails, only basic hardware must be replaced.
 If the issue is with software, the administrator can reconstruct the user’s virtual environment instead of troubleshooting incompatible software or operating system failures.
 Updates and security patches can be deployed to every thin client environment without installation across desktops and devices that would remain unpatched until the user connects them to the network.